shinckel/pipex/README.md

 - It's important to note that after the fork() call, the parent and child processes are independent and can execute different code paths;
 - `pid_t` is a data type that represents process Ids(PIDs).
 It is defined by the `<sys/types.h>` header file.
 It is a signed integer;
 - `pid_t waitpid(pid_t pid, int *status, int options)` `waitpid(pipex.pid1, NULL, 0)` pipex.pid1 specifies the process ID, NULL specifies the address of an integer variable where the exit status of the child process can be stored (NULL means that the parent process is not interested in the exit status of the child).
 Zero specifies the options for the `waitpid()`, in this case, the parent process will block until the specified child process terminates;
-- The purpose of calling waitpid(pipex.pid1, NULL, 0); in the given code is to ensure that the parent process waits for the first child process (pipex.pid1) to finish its execution before proceeding further;
+- The purpose of calling `waitpid(pipex.pid1, NULL, 0);` in the given code is to ensure that the parent process waits for the first child process `pipex.pid1` to finish its execution before proceeding further;
+- `open()` system call opens the file specified by pathname.
+If the specified file does not exist, it may optionally (if `O_CREAT` is specified in flags) be created by `open()`.
+The return value is a file descriptor, a small, nonnegative integer that is an index to an entry in the process's table of open file descriptors;
+- `O_TRUNC` if the file already exists, its contents should be cleared before any data is written to it.
+This is typically done to ensure that the output file starts with a clean slate.
+- `O_CREAT` this flag is used to create the file if it does not exist.